NixOS/rfcs/rfcs/0042-config-option.md

 ### Configuration format types

 In order for a structural `settings` to enforce a valid value and work correctly with merging and priorities, it needs to have a type that corresponds to its configuration format, `types.attrs` won't do.
-As an example, the INI type could be represented with `attrsOf (attrsOf (nullOr (either int str)))`, which means there's multiple named sections, each of which can contain a key-value pair where the value is either `null`, an integer or a string, where `null` signifies a key not being present (which is useful for unsetting existing values).
+In [PR 75584](https://github.com/NixOS/nixpkgs/pull/75584) fully specified types for JSON, INI, YAML and TOML are implemented in `lib.formats.{json,ini,yaml,toml}.type`.

-Common format types will be provided under `lib.types.settings`.
-This could include JSON, YAML, INI, a simple `key=value` format and a recursive `key.subkey.subsubkey=value` format for a start.
 Sometimes programs have their own configuration formats which are specific to them, in which case the type should be specified in that programs module directly instead of going in `lib.types.settings`.

-### Configuration format writers
+### Configuration format generators

-In order for the final value of `settings` to be turned into a string, a set of configuration format writers should be provided under `lib.settings`.
-These should ideally make sure that the resulting text is somewhat properly formatted with readable indentation.
-Things like `builtins.toJSON` are therefore not optimal as it doesn't add any spacing for readability.
-These writers will have to include ones for all of the above-mentioned configuration types.
+In order for the final value of `settings` to be turned into a string, an accompanying set of config format generators is available under `lib.formats.{json,ini,yaml,toml}.generate`.
+These writers will have to have support all of their accompanying type's values.
 As with the type, if the program has its own configuration format, the writer should be implemented in its module directly.

 ### Additions to the NixOS documentation